abhogal-lab/WillisWorks/README.md

 *Figure 3.
 Pressure-only autoregulatory reference profiles for each territory.*

 ## Healthy reference and pressure controller
-The familiar 60–150 mmHg MAP range is retained as a labeled healthy reference at ICP 10 mmHg.
+The familiar 60–150 mmHg MAP range is retained as a fixed healthy reference at ICP 10 mmHg.
+The grey reference is calculated from the standard reference state and does not move with the current lesion, PaCO₂, ICP, metabolic or simulation settings.
 It is expressed internally in CPP space and has a gentle slope rather than a perfectly horizontal plateau [1–3].

 |                               |          |                   |         |
 |-------------------------------|----------|-------------------|---------|